glitchfur/NeosVR-Headless-WebUI/README.md

 First, make sure you have an `instance` folder created.
 Next, copy `config_example.py` to `instance/config.py` and edit it as needed.

+## Running the headless client manager

+The headless client manager is the server that facilitates all communications between the web application and headless clients.
+Preferably it should be run on the same machine as the web application, and it should be started before the web application.
+It can be started simply with `./manager_server.py`.

+The process stays in the foreground so it is advised to run it inside a `screen` or `tmux` session.

 ## Running the development server

 The development server should only be used to test code changes and is not designed to be run in production.
 After installing the dependencies in `requirements.txt`, you can run the app with: